-The principal purposes of this offering are to increase our operating and financial flexibility.
-As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds we will have upon completion of this offering.
-Accordingly, our management will have broad discretion in the application of net proceeds, if any.
+As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses of the proceeds from this offering.
+Accordingly, we will retain broad discretion over the use of such proceeds.
+Pending the use of the net proceeds from this offering as described above, we intend to invest the net proceeds in investment-grade, interest-bearing instruments.